autonity/autonity-oracle/README.md

     make test

-To generate code coverage reports run

-    make test-coverage

 To lint code run

     make lint

-To build the data source simulator run

-    make simulator

-To build the project run
+To generate mocks for unit test

-    make autoracle
+    make mock

 The built binaries are presented at: ./build/bin under which there is a plugins directory saves the built plugins as well.